 |Owner||Olson Electric Development Company, Inc.|

-The Spicket River (the River), a tributary of the Merrimack River, part of the Gulf of Maine watershed, is a 17.7-mile-long river located in both New Hampshire and Massachusetts.
-The Spicket begins at the outlet of Island Pond in Derry, New Hampshire, and flows south into Salem, New Hampshire, passing through the Arlington Mill Reservoir.
+The Spicket River is a tributary of the Merrimack River, part of the Gulf of Maine watershed.
+It is 17.7 miles long and flows from New Hampshire into Massachusetts.
+The Spicket River begins at the outlet of Island Pond in Derry, New Hampshire, and flows south into Salem, passing through the Arlington Mill Reservoir.
 The river continues through Salem, and enters the city of Methuen, Massachusetts, where it drops nearly 100 feet over a series of dams on its way to the Merrimack River in Lawrence.
-The drainage area is approximately 73.8 square miles.
-There are two USGS gauges on the river.
-USGS 01100561 SPICKET RIVER NEAR METHUEN is located 1½ miles upstream from the Project at the Hampshire Road Bridge on the Salem NH and Methuen MA boarder.
-USGS 01100505 SPICKET RIVER AT NORTH SALEM, NH is located 9 miles upstream from the Project on the boarder of Salem and Derry.

-The Project utilizes the Methuen Falls Dam (ID #605921) (the Dam) to achieve it hydraulic head.
-Methuen Falls is the second of five existing dams on the river.
-The first and most immediate upstream is Wheeler Dam (ID #870816) located approximately 7 miles to the north at the outlet of Arlington Mill Reservoir in Salem, New Hampshire.
-The third, and most immediate downstream, is Harvey’s Falls Dam located approximately ½ mile to the south.
-The Dam, which was originally constructed in 1880 to 1890, is a gravity dam made of cut granite built on a bedrock foundation.
+Methuen Falls dam, which was originally constructed in 1880 to 1890, is a gravity dam made of cut granite built on a bedrock foundation.
 The downstream face is vertical dry stone masonry laid on a running bond pattern.
 Its maximum height above the river bed is twenty feet with three feet of plywood flashboards on the crest.
 The overflow spillway consists of three sections separated by two large masonry piers and has a total length of 130 feet.
-There are (2) 3 foot wide by 4 foot high fully automated flood gates located on the southern pier.
-The dam is classified as a “Low Hazard” dam.
-The Project intake is located on the northern side of the dam.
-The intake structure consists of a formed concrete box protected by 16 foot wide by 10 foot deep galvanized trash racks.
+There are two fully automated flood gates located on the southern pier.
+The Project intake is located on the northern side of the dam and consists of a formed concrete box protected by 16 foot wide by 10 foot deep galvanized trash racks.
 The intake is sealed by a 10 foot wide by 10 foot deep fully automated aluminum head gate.
 Water is transported to the power house via a 150 foot long, 7 foot high by 10 foot wide granite topped brick channel that transitions into a 4 foot diameter steel penstock at a ninety degree angle.
 The penstock transfers water into a 7 foot high by 20 foot square concrete pressure case which houses Unit #1.
 A 3 foot long, 3 foot diameter steel penstock supplies water from the concrete pressure case to a 6 foot high by 6 foot square steel pressure case that houses Unit #2.
 Each pressure case passes water to the tailrace via conical draft tubes.

+The project is located within the Spicket Falls Historic District.
+The Historic District is part of the Methuen Multiple Resource Area which is listed on the National Register of Historic Places.
+The Methuen Company Spinning Mill #5, which houses the power plant, has been preserved and restored in accordance with Historic District guidelines.
 The powerhouse is located in the historically restored Methuen Company Spinning Mill #5.
 The c.
 1840 structure contains 6000 square feet of finished interior space and sits 3½ stories above grade.
-The first floor houses the following major components.
+The first floor houses the following major components:

 - Turbine #1: 405hp Vertical Leffel – Francis Unit